IowaDave/ESP8266_Random_Numbers/README.md

 }
 ```

 The SideRand => SHA256 technique I toyed with produces numbers that look random to me.
+Roig argues that the ability to "audit" the entropy-collection process is a desirable virtue of SideRand.

-They come too slowly for any really robust statistical test, alas.
-It means I cannot express an opinion about their distribution.
-However, it does seem to me that they might be "independent", in the sense of being unpredictable.
-If that is true, then they could be used as seeds for a PRNG.
+Unfortunately, SideRand running on an 8266 produces results too slowly for any really robust statistical test.
+It means I cannot express an opinion about the statistical distribution of the numbers.
+However, if the output truly is "independent", in the sense of being unpredictable, then the hashes could be used as seeds for a PRNG.

-Roig professes a conviction that the entropy captured by the SideRand algorithm may afford a source of random numbers strong enough to be considered cryptographically secure.
+A high-quality, well-understood PRNG, re-seeded with adequate frequency, might be able to increase the quantity of "not-entirely-deterministic" random numbers that could be developed from the hashes.
+I like to imagine it being very difficult for a codebreaker to crack, given only the stream of numbers coming out, but I cannot prove it.
+All I can say is that the combination could approach close to the best we can do with a low-cost device such as the 8266.

 ***
 Footnotes